ISmallFish/SRO-DASN/README.md

 [https://github.com/fgnt/paderwasn/tree/main/paderwasn/databases](https://github.com/fgnt/paderwasn/tree/main/paderwasn/databases)

 To support the extended setup, we modified parts of the original data generation pipeline.
-These changes are included in the `SomeMod_DataGen` module, specifically in the following files:
+These changes are included in the `SomeMod_DataGen`, specifically in the following files:

 - `create_json.py`
 - `write_files.py`